cherries-to/mini-deluxe/README.md

-# Mini-deluxe
+# mini-deluxe

-Mini-web server for Bun.js.
-This minimal server thing extends `Bun.serve()` and creates a simple wrapper with useful features such as a public directory, websocket support built-in, etc.
+Minimal web server for Bun.js. mini-deluxe extends `Bun.serve()` and creates a simple wrapper with useful features such as handlers, handler modes, websocket support, and more.

 This whole library is under 1000 lines and will always be.